 In 2015 as compared to 2014, costs incurred under our elesclomol program decreased by \$0.1 million, principally due to a decrease of \$0.1 million in external costs related to the pace of the ongoing clinical trial in ovarian cancer.
-We anticipate that future costs under our elesclomol program will remain at low levels as the ongoing clinical trial in ovarian cancer being conducted by the Gynecological Oncology Group (GOG) nears completion.
+We anticipate that future costs under our elesclomol program will remain at nominal levels as the ongoing clinical trial in ovarian cancer being conducted by the GOG nears completion.